-Level Land Use and Community Activities Reported Platinum The county has obtained funding and is leading an effort to develop a reuse plan for the former Davenport Cement Plant that would promote several sustainability goals, including local jobs, on-site housing, and low cost visitor serving uses related to the surrounding state parks, and national monument.
+- 4. The county has updated the Local Hazard Mitigation Plan to create a safer community.
+The LHMP represents the county's commitment to reduce risks from natural and other hazards and serves as a guide for commitment of resources to reduce the effects of potential hazards, including climate change. - 5.
+The county has obtained funding and is leading an effort to develop a reuse plan for the former Davenport Cement Plant that would promote several sustainability goals, including local jobs, on-site housing, and low cost visitor serving uses related to the surrounding state parks, and national monument. - 6.
 The county participates in a regional, multi-jurisdictional effort, the Monterey Bay Regional Climate Action Compact, an action network of government agencies, educational institutions, private businesses, non-profit, and non-governmental organizations who are committed to working collaboratively to address the causes and effects of global climate change through local initiatives that focus on economic vitality and reduce environmental impacts for the region.
-Climate Action Compact partners develop and implement initiatives that focus on accomplishing these primary objectives: regional greenhouse gas emission reductions, economic development, job creation/retention, climate change awareness and education, and strategic climate change adaptation.
-2018

-Open Space and Offsetting Carbon Emission Activity
+Open Space and Offsetting Carbon Emission Activities

-Level Open Space Offsetting Carbon Emission Activities Reported Silver 1.
-The county encourages the creation and use of community gardens.
+1. The county encourages the creation and use of community gardens.
 For example, the Farm Park provides thirteen community garden plots, including three accessible plots, on-site green waste recycling, interpretive features and signage, a rain water harvesting system, a kiosk and a small garden shed.
-2018

-Level Open Space Offsetting Carbon Emission Activities Reported Gold In collaboration with the City of Scotts Valley, the county administers a Habitat Conservation Plan for the rare and endangered Sand Hills habitat areas.
-The Sand Hills contain a wealth of biodiversity, including four species of plants and two species of insects that occur nowhere else in the world.
+- 2. In collaboration with the City of Scotts Valley, the county administers a Habitat Conservation Plan for the rare and endangered Sand Hills habitat areas.
+The Sand Hills contain a wealth of biodiversity, including four species of plants and two species of insects that occur nowhere else in the world. - 3.
 Santa Cruz County's Sensitive Habitat Protection Ordinance (Chapter 16.32) establishes a salamander protection zone (S-P zone), which provides additional protection of the population and habitat of the Santa Cruz long-toed salamander (Ambystoma macrodactylum croceum).
 The salamander is listed with both the federal and state governments as an endangered species.
-2018

-Level Open Space Offsetting Carbon Emission Activities Reported Platinum The county encourages the creation and use of community gardens.
-For example, the Farm Park provides thirteen community garden plots, including three accessible plots, on-site green waste recycling, interpretive features and signage, a rain water harvesting system, a kiosk and a small garden shed.
-2. The county Parks Department completed a 10-year strategic plan with a vision to create a healthy and vibrant county where everyone is able to be active, explore, learn, play and connect, and where our diverse natural and cultural resources are celebrated and protected for generations to come.
-Two goals of the plan are to steward and protect open spaces and natural, cultural and historical resources, and add parks, facilities, and programs in underserved areas.
-3. The county works with local mine operators to reclaim closed quarries to revegetated open space providing wildlife habitat, water quality protection, and carbon sequestration values on former mined lands.
+- 4. The county Parks Department completed a 10-year strategic plan with a vision to create a healthy and vibrant county where everyone is able to be active, explore, learn, play and connect, and where our diverse natural and cultural resources are celebrated and protected for generations to come.
+Two goals of the plan are to steward and protect open spaces and natural, cultural and historical resources, and add parks, facilities, and programs in underserved areas. - 5.
+The county works with local mine operators to reclaim closed quarries to revegetated open space providing wildlife habitat, water quality protection, and carbon sequestration values on former mined lands. - 6.
 The county maintains a Significant Tree Protection Ordinance (Chapter 16.34) to protect healthy mature trees for their scenic qualities and values, including carbon sequestration value.

-Promoting Community and Individual Action Activity
+Promoting Community and Individual Action Activities

-Level Promoting Community and Individual Action Activities Reported Silver The county supports environmental education programs in local schools through a multi-year contract with a local non-profit organization.
+1. The county supports environmental education programs in local schools through a multi-year contract with a local non-profit organization.
 These programs promote environmental stewardship, including energy conservation and waste reduction.
-(Green Schools Program).
-2018